 This phase I trial studies the best dose and side effects of ivosidenib as maintenance therapy in treating patients with IDH1-mutant acute myeloid leukemia, myelodysplastic syndrome, or chronic myelomonocytic leukemia following stem cell transplant.
 Ivosidenib is an inhibitor of the protein IDH1.
 IDH1 is an enzyme that, when mutated, can overproduce metabolites (substances that help with metabolism) and compounds that contribute to the growth of cancer cells.
 Ivosidenib may help block the over production of these substances and possibly reduce the chances of relapse in patients with IDH1-mutant myeloid cancers.

-Ivosidenib and Venetoclax in Treating Participants with IDH1 Mutated Hematologic Malignancies
+Ivosidenib and Venetoclax with or without Azacitidine in Treating Patients with IDH1 Mutated Hematologic Malignancies

-This phase Ib / II trial studies the side effects and best dose of venetoclax and how well it works when given together with ivosidenib in treating participants with IDH1-mutated hematologic malignancies.
+This phase Ib / II trial studies the side effects and best dose of venetoclax and how well it works when given together with ivosidenib with or without azacitidine, in treating patients with IDH1-mutated hematologic malignancies.
 Venetoclax and ivosidenib may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.
 Drugs used in chemotherapy, such as azacitidine, work in different ways to stop the growth of cancer cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Giving ivosidenib and venetoclax with azacitidine may work better in treating patients with hematologic malignancies compared to ivosidenib and venetoclax alone.

 Location: M D Anderson Cancer Center, Houston, Texas